Have you ever desired a timer that after a set amount of time turns things OFF rather than ON?

 Final Check:

-- Power on the circuit and observe the relay activation after the set delay.
+- After a set delay turn on the circuit and see the relay function.

 Delay OFF Timer Circuit Working: